rust-lang/book/nostarch/chapter15.md

 In some languages, for some types, the programmer must call code to free memory or resources every time they finish using an instance of those types.
-Examples include file handles, sockets, or locks.
+Examples include file handles, sockets, and locks.
 If they forget, the system might become overloaded and crash.
 In Rust, you can specify that a particular bit of code be run whenever a value goes out of scope, and the compiler will insert this code automatically.
 As a result, you don’t need to be careful about